phpro/grumphp/doc/parameters.md

 *Default: null*

 This parameter will tell GrumPHP in which folder it can find the git hooks template folder.
-IT is used to find the git hooks at a custom location so that you can write your own GIT hooks.
+It is used to find the git hooks at a custom location so that you can write your own GIT hooks.
 It defaults to null, which means that the default folder `resources/hooks `is used.

 **hooks_preset**